DinaHamdan/FFM/FFM.markdown

 ## CODE TO DO :

+rapport
+pptx
-fix deploiement again: check if error messages are still here add javascript for hamburger menu retry fix sticky menu try photo upload like yamin
+try photo upload like yamin
+add javascript for animation for elements and gallery fir elements to appear  in homepage

-Resize photos-upload to website - share link
+Resize photos-upload to website - share link fix deploiement again: check if error messages are still here If it doesnt work try hostinger?

-//TODO Need to add algorithm to check for photo width and height and change it accordingly , imagick add javascript for animation for elements and gallery fir elements to appear  in homepage
+//TODO Need to add algorithm to check for photo width and height and change it accordingly , imagick

 ## DONE